 Editor’s Note: This blog is part of our Design Forecast blog series, looking at what’s next in 2022 and beyond.
-Here, we sit down with Ryan Sickman, global leader for Gensler Sports, and Keith Collins, development director for Gensler Sports, to discuss what’s next for sports venue design.
+Here, we sit down with Ryan Sickman, global leader for Gensler Sports, and Keith Collins, former development director for Gensler Sports, to discuss what’s next for sports venue design.

 What features do you add most often to venue designs to improve the spectator experience?

 Keith: There’s a wide variety of premium products that’s expected in these venues.
 It’s no longer the older model of just coming and sitting in a seat and watching the game.
 Sponsor zones, loge boxes, and bunker suites are all unique ways that people at different levels of entry, cost-wise, can come in to see a game and experience it in a new way.

 Ryan: We’re getting out of the rudimentary general admission seat vs. suite seat dynamic.
 The last time we counted, we’ve been installing upwards of 25 different types of seating experiences.

 Everything we do is about the human experience.
 Some people go to watch the game, some go to be social with their friends, but ultimately, they want to be together with a mass group of people, all with the same common goal of experiencing a sporting event in-person.

 How are you creating a more memorable and enjoyable experience?